NUWCDIVNPT/stig-manager/docs/admin-guide/admin-quickstart.rst

 .. rubric:: Importing and Updating STIGs

-DISA releases new versions of many of their STIGs and SCAP files every Quarter.
+DISA releases new versions of many of their STIGs every Quarter.
 They also occasionally release them off this schedule.
 Keep an eye on DISA's  `https://public.cyber.mil/stigs/ <https://public.cyber.mil/stigs/>`_ and `https://cyber.mil/stigs/ <https://cyber.mil/stigs/>`_ sites for updates.

 These updates must be brought into STIG Manager if you wish the updates to be reflected in STIG Manager's reports and presentation.
 STIGs must be mported by someone with Application Manager privileges in the STIG Manager instance:

 #.
 Download the STIGs you want to update from `DISA. <https://public.cyber.mil/stigs/>`_
 #.
-Upload the .zip files to STIG Manager via "Import STIGs" button in the ``Application Management -> STIG and SCAP Benchmarks`` workspace accessed via the Navigation Tree.
+Upload the .zip files to STIG Manager via "Import STIGs" button in the ``Application Management -> STIG Benchmarks`` workspace accessed via the Navigation Tree.
-#.
-If you import SCAP files in XCCDF format as well, the potential automated checks will be highlighted when viewing Checklists.
 #.
 The import may run for several minutes.
 When finished, the workspace will be populated with the STIG IDs and other information about the STIGs you imported.
 These STIGs will now be available to users to assign to their Assets and for evaluations.

 .. note::